Biography of Robert Clive

 Merchant Taylor’s School, London.

-1743: Sent to Madras, India by the East India Company.
+1743: Clive is sent to Madras, India by the East India Company.
 Captured by the French.

-1751: Robert Clive made seizure of Arcot, Capital of Chanda Sahib.
-Held it for eight weeks with a small force until relieved.
-Went on to capture other French strongholds.
+1751: Robert Clive seizes Arcot, the Capital of Chanda Sahib.
+He holds it for eight weeks with a small force until relieved.
+He goes on to capture other French strongholds.

-1755: Returned to India as Governor of Fort Saint David.
+1755: He returns to India as Governor of Fort Saint David.

-1757: Recovered Calcutta after British incarcerated in the “Black Hole of Calcutta”.
-Defeated the Mughal Nawab, Sirajud Dawlah at Plassey installed Mir Jakar as the new Nawab and became the virtual ruler of Bengal.
+1757: He recovers Calcutta after some British prisoners of war are incarcerated in the “Black Hole of Calcutta” on the 20th June.
+His Army from the British East India Company defeats the Mughal Nawab, Sirajud Dawlah at The Battle of Plassey on the 23rd June.
+He then installs Mir Jakar as the new Nawab and becomes the virtual ruler of Bengal.

-1764: Returned to India as Governor and Commander in Chief of Bengal to quell the disorder, which had grown up in his absence.
-Reformed the Civil Service in Bengal and began the empire of British India.
+1764: He returns to India as Governor and Commander in Chief of Bengal to quell the disorder, which had grown up in his absence.
+He reforms the Civil Service in Bengal and is credited with beginning the empire of British India.

-1767: Returned to England in shattered health to a storm of parliamentary enquiries.
+1767: Clive returns to England in shattered health to a storm of parliamentary enquiries.

 1753 to Margaret Maskelyne.